-- ★ The lack of a fully functioning statewide voter database, or VoteCal, puts the integrity of the election at risk.
-State regulation prohibits election officials from sending their full index of registration to the Secretary of State during the period following the 15-day close of registration and continuing through the completion of the 28-day canvass.
-Requiring election officials to accept hundreds, if not thousands, of conditional voter registrations without the ability to validate the information against a statewide database provides a greater opportunity for voter fraud.
-There would be a grave risk of duplicate voting and inaccurate Rosters of Voters at the state's 24,000 polling places.
-County election officials would simply have no practical way to determine whether or not a person was registered and voted in another county until after the completion of the canvass period. - The necessary logistics and lack of funding required to manage the influx of voters.
+- ★ Lack of dedicated funds.
+While AB 1436 addresses the creation of new mandates increasing the duties and costs for local election officials, in view of the State's extreme fiscal limitations, current failure to pay existing election mandates and its refusal to recognize recent mandates claimed by counties, there is a low probability that funds would be available to allow claimants to receive financial relief for this proposal in the future. - The necessary logistics required to manage the influx of voters.
 States which have already adopted Election Day registration experience a change in voter behavior in which 10% to 20% of voters delay registering to vote until Election Day.
 If this same percentage of California's 17 million voters registered or re-registered during a 14-day period, counties would need to prepare for 1.7 to 3.4 million voters in their offices during this time.
 Without a vast expansion of space, computer terminals, additional voting materials, and staffing within each of the state's 58 county election offices, officials would be unable to serve voters adequately and would risk creating a denial of service.
 During the 2008 presidential general election, counties experienced an unprecedented surge in early voting and voters were forced to wait for hours in parking lots where they were exposed to traffic and the elements.
 In Los Angeles and San Diego counties, voters waited up to 5 hours to vote.
 In Monterey County, when election officials attempted to accommodate voters by expanding lobby space, they were still unable to fully accommodate customers and prevent long lines in the parking lot.
 The reallocation of space for early voters contributed to delays in ballot counting due to the corresponding decrease in processing space.
-That population of early voters in 2008 was a small fraction of the number of voters who would visit county election offices under this proposal.
+That population of early voters in 2008 was a small fraction of the number of voters who would visit county election offices under this proposal. - ★ The lack of a fully functioning statewide voter registration database, puts the integrity of the election at risk.
+State regulation prohibits election officials from sending their full index of registration to the Secretary of State during the period following the 15-day close of registration and continuing through the completion of the 28-day canvass.
+Requiring election officials to accept hundreds, if not thousands, of conditional voter registrations without the ability to validate the information against a statewide database provides a greater opportunity for voter fraud.
+There would be a grave risk of duplicate voting and inaccurate Rosters of Voters at the state's 24,000 polling places.
+County election officials would simply have no practical way to determine whether or not a person was registered and voted in another county until after the completion of the canvass period.

-• Page 2 August 2, 2011
+• Page 2 March 26, 2012

-★ Increase of workload may delay the canvass and certification of the vote.
-In addition to risking denial of service, counties may be unable to complete the canvass in the prescribed 28-day period.
+★ Increase of workload during the critical 28-day canvass and certification of the vote.
+Large counties with a high number of conditional registrants may be unable to complete the canvass in the prescribed 28-day period.
 Provisional ballots are extremely time-consuming to process and many counties do not complete their canvass until the final day under current circumstances.
 Adding 1.7 to 3.4 million additional provisional ballots to the canvass period will require vast additions of space, terminals, and staff to complete the job.
-In view of the State's extreme fiscal limitations, current failure to pay existing election mandates and its refusal to recognize recent mandates claimed by counties, there is a low probability of funding this proposal.